open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 4.
 Mandatory elements of the _schema_ object.

-The _schema_ object specifies the format of the message in this Open Floor envelope.
+The _schema_ object specifies the format of the message in this Open-Floor envelope.
 It is mandatory.
-It must contain a valid _version_ number for an Open Floor envelope.
-Figure 4 shows the minimal information that must be present in an Open Floor-compliant envelope.
+It must contain a valid _version_ number for an Open-Floor envelope.
+Figure 4 shows the minimal information that must be present in an Open-Floor-compliant envelope.

     {
       "openFloor": {